 Months of entry

-The programme provides students with a strong historical and methodological framework for studying historic and contemporary cultural landscapes.
-Through a combination of coursework, fieldwork projects and supervised project/dissertation research, students will acquire both a breadth of historical understanding and rigorous research practices.
+The programme will provide you with a strong theoretical and methodological framework for studying historic and contemporary cultural landscapes.
+Through a combination of coursework, fieldwork projects and supervised project/dissertation research, you will acquire a breadth of theoretical understanding and rigorous research practices.